Try for free

 Bulk ad launch.
 Upload creatives to Google Drive, pick a saved template with the campaign structure you need, and launch ads in any combination of creatives, audiences, and placements at once.
 Templates are reusable: set up once, launch again next week without rebuilding anything.
 Once ads are live, automation rules take over: pause what underperforms, scale what works.
 The full cycle from creative to live ad to optimized campaign runs without manual steps in between.

 Automation rules.
 Set performance thresholds once: ROAS floor, CPI cap, spend limit.
 Rules run 24/7 and auto-pause underperformers, scale winners, or adjust bids without manual checks.
 Built-in rollback reverses scaling if performance drops after a budget increase.
 Budget protection that works anytime, not just during office hours.
+For setup details and native vs third-party comparison, see the Facebook automated rules guide.

 Open API.
 Documented, ready to connect.
 Launch ads from your creative library in Airtable.
 Trigger campaigns from internal analytics.
-Build workflows around how your team already operates — not around someone else's UI.
+Build workflows around how your team already operates, not around someone else's UI.

 AI Chat.
 Ask about metric changes.
 Validate a hypothesis before acting on it.
-Pause underperformers or scale what's working — in bulk, through chat.
+Pause underperformers or scale what's working in bulk, through chat.
 Faster than digging through Ads Manager tabs yourself.

 Adjust integration.
 MMP data for mobile attribution.
 Other MMPs on request.
 If your team runs app campaigns, attribution data works the way mobile campaigns are actually measured.